ZooTools/email-spell-checker/README.md

     </p>
     <h1 align="center">The best way to check a misspelled email address in JavaScript</h1>
     <p align="center">
-      <b>Email Spell Checker</b> is the <strong>easiest way to reduce misspelled email addresses in your web apps and server</strong>.
+      <b>EmailSpellChecker</b> is the <strong>easiest way to reduce misspelled email addresses in your web apps and server</strong>.
 Used in production daily by top companies to validate thousands of mispelled emails.
     </p>
   </a>
 </p>